 - Successful completion of HNRS 190 or HNRS 195 with a grade of A.

-- By fall 2021, must be a Sophomore, Junior, or Senior with an interest in teaching, mentoring, or sharing your KU and Honors experiences.
+- An interest in teaching, mentoring, or sharing your KU and honors experiences.

 Announcements will come via email when applications open in the spring.
 We encourage honors students from all disciplines to apply.
 Students can request more information, and seminar instructors may nominate a student, by contacting Assistant Director of Admissions Harry Swartz.